 - Add the olive oil and butter to a hot pan and sear the chicken from both sides.
 This step is essential, and you should not skip it; the searing of the chicken locks in the juices and prevent the chicken from becoming dry.

-- Remove the chicken and add the sliced onion to the pan.
-Fry until the onion is translucent.
+- Remove the chicken and add the sliced onions to the pan.
+Fry until the onions turn translucent.
 Turn off the heat and add the spices.
 We turn off the heat since cooking the spices, especially paprika, while the heat is on, burns the spices and produces a bitter taste.

 - Return the chicken to the pan and turn on the heat.
 Then pour in the chicken stock and let it cook while covered until the chicken is thoroughly cooked.

-- Mix the sour cream with flour in a bowl and add two to three tablespoons from the sauce to it to tamper it.
+- Mix the sour cream with flour in a bowl and add two to three tablespoons of the hot sauce from the pan to it to temper it.
 To prevent the sauce from forming clumps after adding the sour cream mixture to it, remove the chicken and add the sour cream mixture and stir.
 I am used to cooking and a little fast, so I had no problem adding the sour cream mixture while the chicken is still in the pot, as shown in the video.

 - Cook on low heat until the sauce thickens, and then serve.